 As a business, we believe we can have a powerful role to play in doing our part to make the world collectively a better place.
-Our connections with local groups has strengthened and we have created a number of long lasting and sustainable partnerships.

 This is our first impact report and sets the direction for our organisation and importantly, our purpose.
-We hope you enjoy reading this as much as we have enjoyed committing wider to our and environmental responsibilities.
+We hope you enjoy reading this as much as we have enjoyed committing to our wider and environmental responsibilities.